Russell-Mstowski/league_app/README.md

 # README

-This is an application for the game League of Legends
+This is an application for the game League of Legends using Riots API.

-So far you can only search your summoner name and see all you info and stats
+So far you can only search your summoner name and see your info and ranked stats

 #specs